-You will receive an acknowledgement of your gift for tax purposes, and your gift will be recognized our the annual report.
-Please inform us of how you would like to be recognized in our publications, for example: "Mr. and Mrs. John Smith" or "Sue and Jim Smith" or "Sue Jones and Jim Smith.
+You will promptly receive an acknowledgement of your gift for tax purposes, and your gift will be recognized in our annual report.
+Please let us know how you prefer to be recognized in publications, for example: "Mr. and Mrs. James Smith" or "Sue and Jim Smith" or "Sue Jones and Jim Smith".
 Some contributors wish to be anonymous.
-If you inform us of this desire, we will not print your name in our annual report or other publications.
+If you inform us of this desire, your name will not appear in our annual report or other publications.

 Your gift to the Annual Fund provides funding for state-of-the-art equipment, renovations to departments and buildings, community health and wellness programs, patient care enhancement grants, scholarships for future healthcare providers and more.

-Your contribution allows us to advance the mission of leading care for the Adirondack region.
+Your generosity advances the mission of leading care for the Adirondack region.

 Click here to view options for payment.
 Consider spreading your gift over 12 months by becoming a sustaining member.
-Please call the Foundation office to make arrangements for monthly gifts from your credit or debit card.
+Please call the Foundation office to make arrangements for monthly installments using your credit or debit card.

-A gift to the Foundation will be directed to their program or unit and Foundation staff will inform the honoree of your gift, although we will not specify the amount.
-Your gift will be used to enhance patient care or provide continuing education for caregivers.
+A gift to the Foundation may be directed to the caregiver's program or department and Foundation staff will inform the honoree of your gift, although we will not specify the amount.

 Memorial gifts are a meaningful way to remember a loved one or friend.
 A charitable contribution in the name of someone who has passed away can have special meaning to both the family and the donor.
 You may designate your gift to a department or in honor of a special caregiver.
 Your gift will make an important difference in the lifesaving work at Adirondack Health.

 In acknowledgement of your gift, a note is sent to the family of the person you wish to memorialize - informing them of the gift and the identity of the donor.
-The amount of the gift will remain confidential.
+The amount of the gift remains confidential.

 Did one particular staff member, physician or department make your stay with us exceptional?
-If you would like to make a gift that will benefit a particular individual’s department or program, please let us know by making the request on the memo section of your check or noting your wish on the online form.
-Donor-restricted gifts are temporarily restricted until the department director uses them to enhance patient care or provide continuing education for caregivers.
+If you'd like your gift to benefit a specific department or program, please let us know by making the request on the memo section of your check or noting your wish on the online form.
+Donor-restricted gifts are temporarily restricted until the department director uses it to enhance patient care.
 Foundation staff will inform the department director or physician of your gift.
 You will receive an acknowledgement of your gift for tax purposes, and your gift will be recognized in our annual report.

-Permanently restricted, endowed funds may be named with a minimum contribution of $50,000.
-A gift to the endowment will be invested and the interest it earns will be used according the to the Foundation’s Investment Spending Policy.
-Gifts to the endowment are critical to provide a stable future for Adirondack Health and are most welcome.
+Permanently restricted, endowed funds may be named with a minimum contribution of $25,000.
+An endowment gift will be invested, and interest earnings will be used according the to the Foundation’s Investment Spending Policy.
+Endowed gifts offer the opportunity to continue your generosity in perpetuity and provide a stable future for Adirondack Health.
 Click here to learn about payment options.

-A bequest in your will or a planned gift from your estate provides an opportunity to leave a legacy of your commitment to the health of our region.
+A bequest in your will or a planned gift from your estate provides an opportunity to leave a legacy of your commitment to healthcare for our region.
 Gifts made as part of your estate plan allow Adirondack Health to improve health and save lives far into the future.

-Unless otherwise specified by the donor, a planned gift will be added to Foundation investments and the interest it earns will be directed to annual programmatic support.
+Unless otherwise specified by the donor, a planned gift will be added to Foundation investments and interest earned will be directed to capital expenditures and programmatic support.
 In this manner, planned gifts continue to grow and support healthcare in the Adirondacks year after year.

-If you intend to specify a purpose for your bequest, we ask that you contact the Foundation office and speak to the executive director to discuss your wishes.
+If you intend to specify a purpose for your bequest, we ask you to speak to the executive director of the Foundation to discuss your wishes.
+518-897-2348

 Sample language for a bequest: "I hereby give the sum of $________ to the Adirondack Medical Center Foundation d.b.a.
 Adirondack Health Foundation, P.O.
 Box 120 Saranac Lake, NY 12983 EIN 16-1528554."

-Gifts of stock: A gift of appreciated stock provides the donor an opportunity to support Adirondack Health while avoiding capital gains tax on the increased value of the stock.
-Stock gifts may be transacted by having your broker contact:
+Gifts of stock: A gift of appreciated stock provides you an opportunity to support Adirondack Health while avoiding capital gains tax on appreciated stock.
+Stock gifts may be transacted by having your investment advisor contact:

-Please ask your broker to contact the Foundation office to alert us of a pending transaction.
+Please ask your broker to contact the Foundation office by calling 518.897.2348 to alert us of a pending transaction.